Treiben/.github/profile/README.md

 - **Treiben** (German) - Organization name.
 To propel, to drive forward.
 - **Propel** - Product name and code namespace.
 - **Knara** (Armenian) - Sister libraries focused on compile-time safety.

-The sailboat icon represents controlled momentum - like wind propelling a sailboat, feature flags drive features forward with precision and control.

 ---

 ## Related Projects